xnd-project/xnd-all/doc/index.rst

 xnd
 ===

-ndtypes is a package for typing raw memory blocks using a close variant of the datashape type language.
+xnd is a package for typing raw memory blocks using a close variant of the datashape type language.